eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 datagram.
 DDSI has facilities to fragment samples so they can fit in UDP datagrams, and similarly IP has facilities to fragment UDP datagrams to into network packets.
-The DDSI specification states that one must not unnecessarily fragment at the DDSI level, but Cyclone DDS simply provides a fully configurable behaviour.
+The DDSI specification states that one must not unnecessarily fragment at the DDSI level, but Eclipse Cyclone DDS simply provides a fully configurable behaviour.

 If the serialised form of a sample is at least ``Internal/FragmentSize``, it will be fragmented using the DDSI fragmentation.
 All but the last fragment